brandonhimpfen/awesome-ghost/README.md

 ## Tutorials and Guides

 - [How to Install Ghost on Ubuntu](https://ghost.org/docs/install/ubuntu/): Step-by-step guide to install Ghost on Ubuntu.
+- [Introduction to Ghost](https://www.himpfen.com/introduction-ghost/): A look at Ghost and explore its features, benefits, and why it stands out among its competitors.
 - [Customizing Ghost Themes](https://ghost.org/docs/api/v3/handlebars-themes/): Guide to customizing themes using Ghost's Handlebars theme templating engine.
 - [Building a Custom Ghost Theme](https://ghost.org/docs/tutorials/building-a-custom-ghost-theme/): Tutorial on creating your own custom theme for Ghost.
 - [Ghost API Documentation](https://ghost.org/docs/api/v3/): Detailed documentation on the Ghost API and its usage.